Fighting Union Busters in a Carolina Carpet Mill

 About the Book

-In 2017, Workers United/SEIU called veteran organizer Phil Cohen out of retirement to investigate and expose a union-busting plot at a North Carolina carpet mill operated by Mohawk Industries.
+In 2017, Workers United/SEIU called veteran organizer Phil Cohen out of retirement to investigate and expose a union-busting plot by Mohawk Industries at a North Carolina carpet mill.
 His hard-hitting account chronicles the resulting labor dispute that rocked a Fortune 500 company.

-This memoir, infused with dry wit and insights into human nature, thrusts readers into the tumultuous environment of a union hall in crisis.
+This memoir, infused with dry wit and insights into human nature, blows the lid off the nation’s union-busting epidemic, thrusting readers into the tumultuous environment of a union hall in crisis.

 About the Author(s)